 APAC’s Certified Volunteer Manager Program provides expert instruction and significant opportunities for application.
 The program is for anyone managing volunteers or volunteer programs.
 Participants include individuals working for nonprofits, government agencies, cities, educational institutions, and other community based organizations.
 Volunteer professionals from around the world are invited to participate.

 The Certified Volunteer Manager Program offered by APAC was the first certificate program in volunteer management in the country.
 Since the first graduating class in 1987, more than 500 participants have become Certified Volunteer Managers.

 Future Program Information

 We made the difficult decision to postpone APAC’s Certified Volunteer Manager Program until we can schedule in-person training sessions again or create a high-quality online program.

 You can join our mailing list by completing this Google form.
 You will receive program updates and registration information as soon as the program is offered again.

 Currently the Certified Volunteer Manager Program consists of three parts.

-- An intensive in-person training – Participants are immersed in the subject matter by expert instructors.
+- An intensive training – Participants are immersed in the subject matter by expert instructors.
 In addition, participants build their professional network.
 In 2019 the in-person training was accomplished during a 4-day retreat held at the Winthrop Rockefeller Institute in Arkansas.

 - Assignments – Insight about volunteer management is gained through assignments.